CP317S18/SPMP/index.md

 ## 2.1 Organizational Structure
 Project deliverables will be worked on using a combination of members from the Android, iOS and Core team:

-<strong>Android:</strong> Andrew, Christian, Duncan, Emily, Jared, Jayanth, Navreet, Pranav, Rumsha, Samani, Yannick, Zak
+<strong>Android:</strong> Andrew, Christian, Duncan, Emily, Jared, Jayanth, Navreet, Pranav, Rumsha, Samani, Yannick, Zak<br />
-<strong>iOS:</strong> Christian, Delina, Greg, Harry, Jessica, Malin, Michelle, Ranusha, Tiffany
+<strong>iOS:</strong> Christian, Delina, Greg, Harry, Jessica, Malin, Michelle, Ranusha, Tiffany<br />
-Core: Adam, Alex, Benjamin, Farhan, Michael
+<strong>Core:</strong> Adam, Alex, Benjamin, Farhan, Michael

 Within these teams, there is a further breakdown of subteams consisting of:
 User Experience, User Interface, Documentation, Development and Bluetooth Integration and Testing.